oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

   },
 ```

-In my simple case I just add `.ts` extension to the regexp so awesome-typescript-loader can also take care of regular JavaScript sources.
+In my simple case I just added the `.ts` extension to the regexp so the loader can also take care of regular JavaScript sources.

 We also need to add `resolve` key so imports without an extension, such as `import MyClass from './MyClass'` can be handled properly.